onetep-devel/tutorials/source/T15_hematite_linear_response.rst

    electron-volts.
 We are computing it so we can choose 0 as its value

-5. **Effective Charge** :math:`\mathbf{Z}` **and Projectors type** The default projectors are NGWFs
+5. **Effective Charge** :math:`\mathbf{Z}` **and Projectors type** The default projectors are NGWFs.
+For other possibility, refer to the DFT\+ :math:`U` documentation

 6. **The** :math:`\alpha` **prefactor**

    The perturbation term needed to compute :math:`U`

-7. **The spin-splitting factor :math:`\beta`**
+7. **The spin-splitting factor** :math:`\beta`

-   The perturbation term needed to compute :math:`J`
+   The perturbation term needed to compute :math:`J`.

 To compute  :math:`U` you need to change the :math:`\alpha` value while keeping :math:`\beta` equal to 0.
 To compute  :math:`J` you need to change the :math:`\beta` value while keeping :math:`\alpha` equal to 0.

-We have provided you only 1 input file the one corresponding to 0 for both  :math:`\alpha` and :math:`\alpha` you need to generate the remaining 8 file.
+We have provided you only 1 input file -- the one corresponding to 0 for both  :math:`\alpha` and :math:`\beta`, you need to generate the remaining 8 files.

-The :math:`\alpha` and :math:`\beta` values you need to use for the U calculation are = -0.2, -0.1, 0.0, 0.1, 0.2.
+The :math:`\alpha` and :math:`\beta` values you need to use for the :math:`U` calculation are = -0.2, -0.1, 0.0, 0.1, 0.2.

 Why these values?
 We want to apply a big enough perturbation to see an effect and to be able to compute derivatives but also remain in the linear regime.
 It is not necessary to use 5 datapoints